AhmadKhateebq/Web-Service-Project/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-to build an img, you need to add dockerfile and docker-compose.yaml to the project, with the values i added, run docker and use the command lines or the IntelliJ command line to do docker-compse up and wait, after that just wait it to finish, push the image to the docker and run the container(previously created).
+to build an img, you need to add dockerfile and docker-compose.yaml to the project, with the values i added, run docker and use the command lines or the IntelliJ command line to do docker-compse up and wait, after that just wait it to finish, push the image to the docker and run the container(previously created). you can then push this img to the Docker repo

 --------------------------------------------------------------------------------------------------------------------------------------------